TURKIC LANGUAGES AND LEXICAL SIMILARITIES OF TURKISH AND URDU – An Etymological Approach – South Asia Analysis Group

 (Table compiled by SYED MUZAMMILUDDIN)

-Any variety of tables pertaining to numerous classes similar to normal vocabulary, interrogative phrases, time, months, days, locations, colors, relations, meals and drinks, greens, fruits and animals will be drawn to point out how associated these two languages are in lexical phrases.
-These resemblances are additionally mirrored within the grammatical composition as effectively.
-Thus, it may simply noticed that Turkish and Uighur aren’t solely languages of similar group but in addition share lexical and grammatical similarities as effectively.
+Any variety of tables pertaining to numerous classes corresponding to basic vocabulary, interrogative phrases, time, months, days, locations, colors, relations, meals and drinks, greens, fruits and animals will be drawn to point out how associated these two languages are in lexical phrases.
+These resemblances are additionally mirrored within the grammatical composition as properly.
+Thus, it will probably simply noticed that Turkish and Uighur should not solely languages of identical group but in addition share lexical and grammatical similarities as properly.
 Likewise strikingly harmonious comparisons between different Turkic languages will be made.

 URDU AND TURKISH